Chloramine-T

 Chloramine-T is the organic compound with the formula CH3C6H4SO2NClNa.
 Both the anhydrous salt and its trihydrate are known.
 Both are white powders.
 Chloramine-T is used as a reagent in organic synthesis.
 It is commonly used as cyclizing agent in the synthesis of aziridine, oxadiazole, isoxazole and pyrazoles.
-It's a inexpensive, low toxic and mild oxidizing agent, and it also acts as a source of nitrogen anions and electrophilic cations.
-But it may undergo degradation on long term exposure to atmosphere, so care must be taken during the storage.
+It's inexpensive, has low toxicity and acts as a oxidizing agent.
+In addition, it also acts as a source of nitrogen anions and electrophilic cations.
+It may undergo degradation on long term exposure to atmosphere such that care must be taken during its storage.

 Reactions

 Chloramine-T contains active (electrophilic) chlorine.
 Its reactivity is similar to that of sodium hypochlorite.
 Aqueous solutions of chloramine-T are slightly basic (pH typically 8.5).
 The pKa of the closely related N-chlorophenylsulfonamide C6H5SO2NClH is 9.5.

 It is prepared by oxidation of toluenesulfonamide with sodium hypochlorite, with the latter being produced in situ from sodium hydroxide and chlorine (Cl2):